Connect

 In 2022-2023, two grantees—Asian Community Development Corporation (Chinatown) and Four Corners Main Streets (Dorchester)—piloted the initiative.
 Each had a strong record of working alongside community members and within diverse neighborhoods experiencing severe heat and other environmental stresses.
 Project coordinators used community-engaged processes to elevate and celebrate the uniqueness of their neighborhoods.
 ACDC worked with residents and nonprofit partners in Chinatown to create a lasting public art project that enhanced an essential outdoor space and brings people together across generations, cultures, and socio-economic backgrounds.
 Four Corners Main Street’s project supported youth and “community ambassadors” to prioritize, improve, and activate public spaces to support neighbor-to-neighbor social connections.
 Healthy Places by Design provided technical assistance and facilitated peer learning and exchange sessions to strengthen cross-community relationships.

-Building on the pilot’s success, a second round of awards fund four additional neighborhood projects for 2024-2025, with a third round in 2025-2027.
-To date, neighborhood teams collectively determined the most appropriate project—activating and improving a physical space—which connects community members across generations.
+Building on the pilot’s success, second and third rounds of awards funded four additional neighborhood projects in 2024-2025, and a total of seven communities for 2025-2027Neighborhood teams collectively determined the most appropriate project—activating and improving a physical space—which connects community members across generations.
 Activating these spaces involves new infrastructure or design elements, public art, youth and intergenerational programs, community celebrations, and other public events that bring people together to honor neighborhood culture and its unique assets.

-Asian Community Development Corporation (ACDC): ACDC brings together Chinatown residents and neighborhood partners.
-They are currently partnering with a local artist in creating a mural alongside a centrally-located alleyway.
+• Asian Community Development Corporation (ACDC) organized neighborhood events and completed a collaborative community mural project called The Secret Gardens We Share, activated in an alleyway in Chinatown.
 Local high school-aged youth and resident leaders work with ACDC organizers to create popular cultural events that create connection while also addressing critical community issues (e.g., heat resiliency).